jbrandona119/StackCheck/README.md

 # StackCheck - Get started using React

-Are you owed money?
+Did that client's cash get sent?
 Not sure if they paid up yet?
+Not sure if you paid their payor yet?
 Use StackCheck to check your stacks (you know...mulah, dinero, benjamins, quiche, cold hard cash!)

 StackCheck was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).